Purchase Guide: IBM System Storage DCS3700 – Specifications and Reviews

 Power supply

-IBM DCS3700 incorporates a power supply unit (PSU) with a 1755 watt DC output.
+IBM DCS3700 incorporates a power supply unit (PSU) with a 1755-watt DC output.
 It is auto-ranging and only supports 200V to 240V AC input.

 Disk drives

-The primary benefit of the DCS3700 store case is that it supports up to 60 drives in 4U form factor.
+The primary benefit of the DCS3700 store case is that it supports up to 60 drives in a 4U form factor.
 The disk drives are stored at the front on five shelves.

 Scalability